MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

 ## Remarks

 If a standard object (one that supports ActiveX) is passed, and has a parameterless default member (either a default property or default function), **VarType**(_object_) returns a value indicating the type of the default member's return value in the case that there is a return value, and the value of the **vbEmpty** constant when there is no return value.
-If an object is passed that doesn't have such a default member, the constant **vbObject** or the constant **vbDataObject** is returned, the constant representing the object type.
+If an object is passed that doesn't fulfill this criteria, the constant **vbObject** or the constant **vbDataObject** is returned, the constant representing the object type.

 The **VarType** function never returns the value for **vbArray** by itself.
 It is always added to some other value to indicate an array of a particular type.
 For example, the value returned for an array of integers is calculated as **vbInteger** + **vbArray**, or 8194.